SCHOOLS

 KINDERGARTEN - 8TH GRADE

 Crane Country Day School was founded in 1928 to provide an enriched education to children in kindergarten through eighth grade.
-Since its founding, Crane has provided a thorough foundation in the five major subject areas of English, math, science, social studies, and foreign language.
-Design and engineering, visual and performing arts, service learning, and athletics have also been an integral part of the school program.
+Since its founding, Crane has provided a solid foundation in the five major subject areas: English, math, science, social studies, and foreign language.
+Design and engineering, visual and performing arts, service learning, and athletics have also been integral to the school program.

 BOARDING & DAY-SCHOOL